2bmio/doc/Golang/The-Go-Workshop/Logic-and-Loops.md

   <statements>
 }

-// used with maps types
-for <key>, <value> := range <map> {
+// used with maps types → range instead of conditin for <key>, <value> := range <map> {
   <statements>
 }